 Suppose somebody wanted to learn long multiplication before they had fully mastered basic short multiplication facts, aka the “times tables”.

 That’s actually not a problem.
 In the worst case, if they had to refer to an actual non-metaphorical 10×10 short-multiplication table while doing their long multiplication exercises, it would not be the end of the world.
 It would slow them down, but not fatally.

-Forsooth, the shoe is pretty much on the other foot: Doing a bunch of long-multiplication problems provides an opportunity and a reason to learn the basic short-multiplication facts.
+Forsooth, the shoe is pretty much on the other foot: Doing a bunch of long-multiplication problems provides opportunities, motivations, and reasons to learn the basic short-multiplication facts.

 The point here is simple: It is absolutely not necessary to master things at one level before moving on to the next level.
 Any topic of real importance will come up again and again, in various natural contexts, so there will be lots of opportunities to refine the ideas.
 This is sometimes called successive refinement.
 It is also called the spiral approach.

 Pointing to various features of the diagrams, he said something like "Open-circuit voltage, short-circuit current, linear circuit, two points determine a line.
 Thévenin equivalent, Norton equivalent.
 Same black-box behavior.
 Useful.
 Know it."

 The whole presentation took only a minute or two.
 Nothing more needed to be said that day.
 Many of his sentences didn’t even have verbs.
 In particular, he did not take time to make sure that the students mastered the concept before moving on.